kubernetes/kubernetes/docs/design/access.md

   - things private to the K8s app, like:
     - credentials for accessing other services (docker private repos, storage services, facebook, etc)
-    - SSL certificates for web servers
+    - SSL certificates for web servers.
-    - proprietary data and code
+    - proprietary data and code.

 K8s Cluster assets:
   - Assets of each K8s User.